Effective:July 1, 2001

 All employees involved in certifying effort should understand that severe penalties and cost disallowances could result from inaccurate, incomplete, or untimely effort reporting.

-The Office of Sponsored Programs (OSP) Director of Education Outreach and Compliance is responsible for:
+The Office of Sponsored Programs (OSP) Director of Post Award is responsible for::

-- Establishing procedures for effort reporting which are consistent with the requirements of Circular A-21,
+- Establishing procedures for effort reporting which are consistent with the requirements of the UG

 - Generating and distributing effort reports and the corresponding payroll source and amount lists on a periodic basis,